nxahjs/twinux/README.md

 <br>
 I mean, come on!
 Twitter is one of the most popular social media networks out there and we're being forced to use a web browser!?
 <br>
 So I decided to build twinux.
-A very simple application that I hope you all enjoy.
+A very simple application that I hope you all enjoy.<br>
 ### Building

 <br>